ASFOpenSARlab/opensarlab-docs/docs/index.md

 ### As a Paid Service Managed by Alaska Satellite Facility Enterprise

-Contact ASF-E to discuss options for setting up an OpenSARlab deployment to suit your needs.
+Contact ASF-E (<uaf-jupyterhub-asf@alaska.edu>) to discuss options for setting up an OpenSARlab deployment to suit your needs.

 ### Deploy OpenSARlab to Your Own AWS Account _(Coming Soon)_